-COLs propose one main mechanism for component-oriented programming: the connection of components.
-A component c can invoke the services of another component d, only if c and d are connected.
-Components communications are possible by component connections.
-Unanticipated is the key-adjective attached to connection that makes component-based software worthwhile.
-Unanticipated means that a programmer defines a component c with a design for reuse goal, and he must make no other assumptions than what he declares in the interfaces of c.
-The programmer does not know the concrete components that will be connected to c, later on by the architect.
+that will be connected to c, later on by the architect.
 Another mechanism is proposed by COLs: the composition of components.
 Composition is used to create a new component called a composite out of existing components.
 In this section, we present these two mechanisms of connection and composition.
 We also explain that composition is just a subtle variation of the connection mechanism.

-6.1 Connection
+6.1.
+Connection

 The connection mechanism connects components through their ports.
-It is often said that two components c_1 and c_2 are connected if at least on port of c_1 is connected to one port of c_2 .
-Connecting components require to able to connect ports.
+It is often said that two components c_1 and c_2 are connected if at least one port of c_1 is connected to one port of c_2 .
+Connecting components require to be able to connect ports.
 This could be achieved using language primitives or using first-class entities named connectors.
-Connectors are architectural building blocks used to model interactions among components and rules that govern those interactions [49].
+Connectors are architectural building blocks used to model interactions among components and rules that govern those interactions [17].
 The connection mechanism is provided through various forms and semantics in actual COLs.
-Let us examine the two solutions of ArchJava and Fractal that we inspired our SCL solution:
+Let us examine the two solutions of ArchJava and Fractal that inspired our SCL solution.

-ArchJava [3] provides a connect primitive that takes a set of bi-directional ports of components.
+ArchJava Aldrich et al. [36] provide a connect primitive that takes a set of bi-directional ports of components.